 My confidence swelled as the buck appeared on the bank opposite of the dry riverbed.
 He was moving early and standing at the junction of two trails.
-One trail led him down the bank to arrive right below my stand.
+One trail led him down the bank to arrive right below my stand site.
 The other veered off into a jungle of willows with no hopes for a bow shot.
 Pausing at the junction, I could almost see the gears turning in the buck’s mind as he considered the options.
 Then, as if something in my direction concerned him, he disappeared into the willows.

-Who knows what caused that buck to take an exit away from my favorite stand?
+Who knows what caused that buck to take an exit away from my favorite stand location?
 Looking back at that hunt and many others, I surmised I may have been overhunting my stands.
 Deer will not text you the answer, but their actions or lack of sightings could surely be a clue in your favoritism to an ambush location.

 Do Deer Know You Are There?